MerosCrypto/Merit-Caching/README.md

 # Merit Caching

-Merit Caching is a brand new algorithm offering the speed of Proof of Stake systems with the security of Proof of Work systems.
+Merit Caching is a brand new consensus algorithm offering the speed of Proof of Stake systems with the security of Proof of Work systems.